How to Heal Your Gut Naturally

 - Getting Good Gut Health Nutrients like polyphenols

-Check out my previous blog post for tips on gut health and boosting our immune systems and try my soup recipe below:
+Check out one my previous blog post for tips on gut health and boosting our immune systems and try my soup recipe below:

-My Work in Digestive Wellness
+My Work in Digestive Nutrition and Wellness

 This positive experience created a spark for me to help people who suffer from IBS.
 And it opened my eyes to the new areas of research and tools to help people manage digestive health conditions.

-I realized how much I enjoyed these clients because when they feel better, they are very motivated to maintain healthy changes!
+As a result, I realized how much I enjoyed these clients because when they feel better, they are very motivated to maintain healthy changes!

 Are digestive symptoms ruling your life?

-Does it seem that food is connected to your GI symptoms but you aren’t sure which food?
+Does it seem that food is connected to your GI symptoms, but you aren’t sure which food?